wuyuwenj/JS_project/README.md

 Bonus features
+•
 •	Adding different types of enemies such as enemies that can jump or shoot.

-•	Adding more mechanics such as double jump and teleport to the character.
-•	Adding weapon upgrade and different weapon like sword.
-•	Set the display to move with the character, so that the level could be longer.
+•	Set the display to move with the character, so that the level would be more interesting.